homeassistant-apps/workflows/README.md

 ## Changelog & Releases

-Unlike all other projects provided by the Home Assistant Community Add-ons project, this repository isn't versioned (in terms of releases).
+Unlike all other projects provided by the Unofficial Home Assistant Apps (Add-ons) project, this repository isn't versioned (in terms of releases).

 If you want to see what has changed, please see the commit history of the